Giza 38 or Giza 42 or Giza 46 …

 Giza 50 or Giza 61 or Giza 71 …

-Most of our Giza pyramids allow for lying down diagonally (only), while several of our larger Giza pyramids allow for lying down in either direction.
-If you intend to sleep under your pyramid, check out this page on copper pyramid bed solutions.
+Most of our Giza pyramids allow for lying down diagonally (only), while several of our larger Giza pyramids allow for lying down (supine position) in either direction.
+If you intend to sleep under your pyramid, check out this page on copper pyramid bed solutions, along with detailed pyramid dimensions for lying down.

 - 38 – Cross legs to stay inside.